bbasinger573/PracticalProgramming_IFCRoomToRevit/README.md

 Python Script in Dynamo: Mirrors the functionality of the C# add-in using Python.

 Software:
-Autodesk Revit
+Autodesk Revit,
-Dynamo
+Dynamo,
-Visual Studio
+Visual Studio,
-Visual Studio Code
+Visual Studio Code,